MUSTAFA2500/AI-Data-Annotation-and-Evaluation-Portfolio/Project_01/README.md

 * Examples
 * Ambiguous cases

+### Notes

+The ontology should stay small, clear, and consistent.

+The goal is to create a practical annotation system that can be applied reliably, not an overly complex label set.

 ---

 ## 5. Annotation Guidelines

-The annotation guidelines explain exactly **how annotations should be created**.
+The annotation guidelines explain exactly how annotations should be created.

-They cover:
+### The guidelines should cover:

 * When an object should be labeled
 * How bounding boxes should be drawn